Frequently Asked Questions

 Admission to our Medical Interpreter Certificate job training program is highly competitive and by application only.
 See our Apply page for information on our next class.

-All classes take place on weekday evenings and Saturday mornings, and are held at locations in central Boston with parking and MBTA access.
+All classes take place on weekday evenings, and are held at locations in central Boston with parking and MBTA access.
 Institutions that have hosted our program include the Boston Medical Center, Beth Israel Deaconess Medical Center and The Dimock Center.
 More detailed information about the next class will be available on our Apply page as soon as it is confirmed.

 We provide our program especially for women in an effort to offset professional and economic gender-based inequities.
 Read more about our mission here.